Should the MAH send ICSRs to the Norwegian Medicines Agency (NoMA)?

 What about SUSARs (i.e. reports of adverse events arising from clinical trials)?

 Please do not send SUSARs to NOMAADVRE.

 SUSARs should be sent to NOMACT (only Norwegian cases) and EVCT.

-Which contact address should be used in case of system failure?
+What should MAH do in case of system system failure?

 How has the Pharmacovigilance legislation (from July 2012) been implemented in Norway?

 Please refer to the information in Questions and answers – new Pharmacovigilance legislation.